 If you would like to discuss your requirements in more detail, you can book a free 15-minute consultation here.

 Does contracting via an umbrella company make it harder to get a mortgage?

-No. The majority of banks, building societies and specialist lenders are happy to accept umbrella mortgage applications, or will at least consider it on a case-by-case basis.
+No. The majority of banks, building societies and specialist lenders accept umbrella mortgage applications, or will at least consider it on a case-by-case basis.